You guys, I made my very first dress! Like I cut out a paper pattern and everything!

 And would you look at those catch-stiched facings?
 I actually did that after I wore the dress for the first time because I couldn't stop fiddling with those damn things.
 It looks so much nicer now, even though it still looks pretty horrific on the inside.

-My beautiful hand-picked zipper!
-And almost-matched pattern!
-This tutorial from Sewaholic literally held my hand as I did this for the first time, and it looks great!
+tutorial from Sewaholic literally held my hand as I did this for the first time, and it looks great!

 Can I let you in on a little secret?
 Most of the reason I did a hand-picked zipper was not actually because I wanted it to be invisible.
 Even though I admit it looks really nice now that I've done it.
 It's because (A) I don't actually know how to sew in a zipper and (B) I'm not sure I even own a damned zipper foot.